Thiourea: Reactions

+Thiourea exists in dynamic equilibrium with ammonium thiocyanate at 150 °C. This equilibrium was once exploited as a route to thiourea, but the separation of the mixture is problematic.
+Thiourea is basic, sustaining protonation at sulfur.
+According to X-ray crystallography, the product is [HSC(NH2)2]+, a planar cation.
+Protonation does not substantially perturb the bond distances.

+Oxidation

+When treated with a variety of oxidants, thiourea forms a cationic disulfide.
+Oxidation with iodine proceeds as follows:

+Oxidized with hydrogen peroxide gives thiourea dioxide.

 Reductant

 Thiourea reduces peroxides to the corresponding diols.
-The intermediate of the reaction is an unstable endoperoxide.

 Thiourea is also used in the reductive workup of ozonolysis to give carbonyl compounds.
 Dimethyl sulfide is also an effective reagent for this reaction, but it is highly volatile (boiling point 37 °C) and has an obnoxious odor whereas thiourea is odorless and conveniently non-volatile (reflecting its polarity).

-Source of sulfide
+Precursor to thiols

 Thiourea is employed as a source of sulfide, such as for converting alkyl halides to thiols.
-The reaction capitalizes on the high nucleophilicity of the sulfur center and easy hydrolysis of the intermediate isothiouronium salt:
+The reaction capitalizes on the nucleophilicity of the sulfur center and is reminiscent of the protonation of thiourea.
+S-alkylation gives a isothiouronium salt: